Use the Funnel Analysis Report to track how list entries progress through the different stages in your pipeline.

 The Funnel Analysis Report must include all the previous statuses that the entry was in.
 This means that for each entity that was in the "Open" category at some point in the reporting period, we show its entire progress from the first status in the "Open" category, even if those changes occurred outside of the reporting period.

 The reason is, if we didn't include all previous statuses for each entry, it would lead to an inconsistent display.
-As a simple example, if there was 1 entry added to New and 2 entries added to In Progress, with no other changes:
+As a simple example, let's say the statuses are First Meeting, Second Meeting, Third Meeting, and Fourth Meeting.
+If there was 1 entry added to First Meeting and 2 entries added to Fourth Meeting with no other changes:

 - The funnel would not end up looking like a funnel (it will be larger in the middle than at the top).